 Nevertheless, a Pennsylvania general was shocked by the ‘number of negroes’ treated as equals in Glover’s Regiment.
 The regiment’s muster rolls listed one-third of the men as “dark complexioned.”
 Most lived in Marblehead, their average age 23 and their average height 5′ 5″.

 Part of the reason may have to do with his personal friendship with John Glover, forged during the Siege of Boston.
 Glover, like Washington, exercised good taste and decorum.
 He dressed well, always with two silver pistols and a Scottish broadsword.
 The rest of the regimental leadership also came from some of Marblehead’s leading families — Ornes, Lees and Gerrys — tied together by blood and friendship.
 “The officers seem to have mixed with the world,” noted one observer.

 Washington also appreciated the discipline of Glover’s Regiment.
 As seafarers, they were used to instantly obeying their officers — unlike the other New Englanders in the Continental Army.
 Sea captains made up many of the regiment’s 10 company captains, each of whom commanded about 50 privates, .a lieutenant, an ensign, several sergeants and corporals, clerks, drummers and fifers.

-They did dress funny.
-They wore clothes practical for duties aboard ship, such as short, wide-bottom pants; work shirts; blue round jackets; and tarred, wide brimmed hats that repelled water.
+The mariners did dress funny.
+They wore clothes practical for duties aboard ship, such as short, wide-bottom pants, work shirts, round blue jackets and tarred, wide brimmed hats that repelled water.